-Every year each school publishes a Standards and Quality report which highlights the school's major achievements.
+Every year each school publishes a Standards and Quality report which highlights the school's major achievements and areas of future focus for improvement.
 You can view ours on the school website, details of which are on the front of this handbook.